johnbeve/PHI-696/Project-3/README.md

    Answer: Liver has_part_at_all_times Cell

    Liver is a class in Uberon (UBERON_0002107), which is a subclass of material entity.
-   We have already had Cell in the Ontology.
+Cell is also a subclass of material entity. has_part_at_all_time is a temporal qualified relation, which connect two continuants, meaning that the latter is a spatial part of the former at all time when the former exists.

   (c) John was a child, then an adult, then a senior.

-  Answer:  John participates in childhood precedes John participates in adulthood which precedes John participates in seniorhood
+  Answer:  John participates_in john's childhood precedes John participates_in John's adulthood which precedes John participates_in John's seniorhood

      John is an instance_of object
      John's childhood is an instance_of occurrent.
      John's adulthood is an instance_of occurrent.
      John's seniorhood is an instance_of occurrent.
+     precedes is a relation connecting two occurrents, in which the former precedes the latter.

   (d) Goofus and Gallant are married at each point in a three year span.